tewillis45/HomeLab-Wiki/README.md

-# HomeLab-Wiki
+# Atomic Guide
-Information and Instrutions on my current HomeLab setup.
-Will also include any other things that relate to it.
+A guide on how to setup your self hosted life.

 # License
 HomeLab-Wiki by Tate Willis is marked with CC0 1.0